OpenSUTD/fifth-row-guides/README.md

 This repo is meant as a storehouse of knowledge, so if you see anything you'd like to add on as a fifth-row leader or just anything at all about navigating organizational processes, feel free to submit a pull request!

-Just remember to place your markdown files in the appropriate folders.
+Just remember to label your markdown files, etc appropriately.